Matcha Tea Ceremony: Feel the Difference Shizuoka and Uji

 What is the difference between matcha and green tea?

-Matcha is powdered green tea made from finely ground leaves, while green tea is brewed from whole or crushed leaves.
-Matcha is more concentrated, offering a stronger flavor and higher levels of antioxidants and caffeine.
+Matcha is powdered green tea made from finely ground leaves, while regular green tea is brewed from whole or crushed leaves.
+It is more concentrated, offering a stronger flavor and higher levels of antioxidants and caffeine.

 Why do you eat wagashi before drinking matcha?

 Eating wagashi first helps balance the bitterness of matcha with the sweetness of the sweets, enhancing the overall flavor experience.
-It also prepares the palate to fully appreciate the matcha’s taste.
+It also prepares the palate to fully appreciate its flavor.

 Is matcha good for your health?